"You Should Really Talk to a Muslim"

 Tuesday

-THIS IS ANOTHER installment in our series, Answers to Objections.
+This is another installment in our series, Answers to Objections.
 This objection seems sensible if you haven't had time to think about it, but it is meaningless — unless, of course, you've just made the blunder of overgeneralizing (saying something like, "All Muslims treat their women badly") — in which case, you should immediately correct yourself by talking about Islamic doctrine rather than talking about "Muslims."

 But assuming you are making no such blunders, here is a possible answer to this objection: